flutter/website/hot-reload.md

    If you're running the app at the command line using `flutter run`, type `r` in the terminal window.

-After a successful hot reload operation, you'll see a message in the console similar to:
+After a successful Hot Reload operation, you'll see a message in the console similar to:

 ```